jlhonora/usb-mspgcc/README.md

 A USB interface should appear in your PC.
 Using a serial port terminal software such as Coolterm or minicom you should be able to send and receive characters.
 A simple console is implemented, and can be entered sending 'shell\r\n'.
 More commands can be added in the console.c file.

 This code can be used as a starting point for other USB interfaces, such as HID or MSC, for example.
 To create your own descriptor string you should use TI's USB descriptor tool.
+Note that the generated files cannot be replaced directly.
+You should look at the differences between both files (the generated ones and the ones provided in this repo) and make changes accordingly.

 ## Troubleshooting ##